-When used properly, affected drivers, and not just the DMV, can also use a DME to:
+When used properly, you – and not just the DMV – can also use a DME to:

 - show the Department that despite a physical or mental condition,

-- the person is still a safe driver and license suspension is not warranted.
+- you are still a safe driver and license suspension is not warranted.

 Note that medical conditions often lead to elderly drivers losing their licenses.
-But drivers of any age can lose their driving privileges because of medical conditions such as:
+That said, drivers of any age can lose driving privileges because of medical conditions such as:

 - Lapse of consciousness,